- Search The Registry

 *Native American involvement and intersectionality in America's Underground Railroad are celebrated on this date in 1722.

-On November 1st, 1722, the above message was read again on the floor of the General Assembly and was passed as proposed.
+On November 1st, 1722, the above message was read again on the General Assembly floor and passed as proposed.
 After the passage of this legislation, census takers in the late 18th Century visited Native American communities east of the Mississippi River, identifying, categorizing, and counting.
-When the census takers discovered Native American communities harboring runaways, the tribes were threatened with the loss of their tribal status, and the nullification of treaties, land claims, and trade agreements.
+When the census takers discovered Native American communities harboring runaways, the tribes were threatened with the loss of their tribal status and the nullification of treaties, land claims, and trade agreements.
 Despite these sanctions, Native Americans and Africans remained allied.

 In addition to Delmarva's refuge safe havens, other recognized runaway camps included the Shawnee Oldfield Village on the Potomac River; an area 20 miles north of the mouth of the Savannah River; a vicinity between New Orleans and the mouth of the Mississippi River; next to Combahee and Ashepoo Rivers in South Carolina; Tuscarora, North Carolina; and an encampment near the Pamunkey River in Virginia.
 Researching facts of Native Americans harboring fugitive African slaves has been an elusive study.
 Scholars have been challenged by "irretrievable accounts" and sparse documentation.
 Yet, the story of the Seminoles of Florida provides insight into the activities of the Nanticoke people of the Delmarva Peninsula.
 While many Indian tribes emulated the white man owning chattel slaves, the Seminoles never did.

 From the beginning of American slavery, Africans attempted to escape.
 In the 17th Century, many Africans in the Carolinas, Alabama, and Georgia escaped to Florida and built settlements near the Seminoles.
 The two peoples bonded and formed a close union based on their hatred of slavery.
-Despite the U.S. government's attempts to break up their union, the two peoples, through intermarriages and friendships, remained allied.
+Despite the U.S. government's attempts to break up their union, the two peoples remained allied through intermarriages and friendships.
 The Africans became known as Black Seminoles.
 The term Seminole is Spanish for "Cimarron," meaning runaway.
 These Native Americans of the Creek tribe had escaped from slavery and land encroachment in the British colonies.
 The first Seminoles found refuge in Florida, along the Suwannee and Apalachicola Rivers, because Spain governed the territory.
 Under Spanish policy, slaves in Florida were never chattel.

 The laws listed here are representative of the various jurisdictions.